Coherent Electric-Field Control of Orbital state in a Neutral Nitrogen-Vacancy Center: Abstract

 \section{Abstract}

-The coherent control of the orbital state is crucial for color centers in diamonds for realizing extremely low-power manipulation.
-Here, we propose the neutrally charged nitrogen-vacancy center, NV$^0$, as an ideal system for orbital control through electric fields.
-We estimate electric susceptibility in the ground state of NV$^0$ to be comparable to that in the excited state of NV$^-$.
-Also, we demonstrate coherent control of the orbital states of NV$^0$.
+The coherent control of the orbital state is crucial for realizing the extremely-low power manipulation of the color centers in diamonds.
+Herein, a neutrally-charged nitrogen-vacancy center, NV$^0$, is proposed as an ideal system for orbital control using electric fields.
+The electric susceptibility in the ground state of NV$^0$ is estimated, and found to be comparable to that in the excited state of NV$^-$.
+Also, the coherent control of the orbital states of NV$^0$ is demonstrated.
 The required power for orbital control is three orders of magnitude smaller than that for spin control, highlighting the potential for interfacing a superconducting qubit operated in a dilution refrigerator.